 Built for the operators that actually run companies.

-Most ERP software was
+Most business software was

 ERP shouldn't be a career-defining implementation.